enthusi/feline/docs/usage/example_usage.rst

 Manual Usage
 -------------
 Alternatively, you can manually execute each step of the FELINE workflow.
 Follow the instructions below to process the data manually.
+Each command must be executed from the project's root directory.

 1. **Copy the cube file**:
    Place the cube file into the `data/raw/` directory of the project.